stormasm/bluemesa/doc/workflow.md

 yahoo_fin/getfun.py
 ```

+when you run getfun.py if no symbols get printed out
+you have to remove the **symbol-check**-groupname
+from redis.

 this takes in a symbol file which has one symbol per line
 and writes out a csv file with the symbol and date.
 the csv file contains the yahoo fundamental data.